 Listen to the More Recipes About Music & Food Spotify Playlist

 Once upon a time, I worked for a record label in the early years of what is now called EDM.
-In those days, it was called rave or whatever – my memory is fuzzy for a variety of reasons.
+In those days, it was called rave or whatever.
+My memory is fuzzy for a variety of reasons.
 What I do remember is these events had what was, at that time, called a “Chillout Room.”
 Somewhere off the main banging rave floor, usually draped in gauze & featuring bean bag chairs or large cushions, with a free supply of water to help those perhaps going too hard.
 These rooms featured DJs specializing in creating environments counter to the bangers on the main rave flavor.
 Chilled beats, nature sounds, quiet vocals.
 Basically the entirety of what we now know as Downtempo started in the chillout room of raves.

 So, I was blissfully happy, when looking for a proper song name for this recipe, to find a brilliant example of the old school chillout room sound.
-I knew nothing about Ott before discovering him doing a Spotify search for “bagel.”
+I knew nothing about Ott before discovering him in a Spotify search for “bagel.”
 According to Wikipedia, he’s a “British record producer and musician who has worked with Sinéad O’Connor, Embrace, The Orb, and Brian Eno and has achieved recognition since 2002 for his own psychedelic dub tracks.”
-Fair enough, given this track comes from 2008, I understand why I never encountered Ott prior to this (my music biz days ended in 2001), but for anyone with a love for the world music meets chillout vibe, do yourself a favor and listen to an Ott catalog stream.
+Fair enough, given this track comes from 2008, I understand why I never encountered Ott prior to this (my music biz days ended in 2001), but for anyone with a love for the world music meets chillout vibe, do yourself a favor and listen to Ott.

-Look – I named this the ROGUE BAGEL for a reason.
+I named this the ROGUE BAGEL for a reason.
 This is an outlier, an outlaw, a misfit, to some an abomination.
 Who the fuck cuts a bagel like this?!?
 Then TOASTS it!?!
 WITH MOZZARELLA & GARLIC BUTTER!!??!!
 You’re a fucking socio/psychopath, right??!!

 Well, no, not really.
 (I mean sure I have my social issues but that has nothing to do with bagels…)